stu92054/SukuShow-Deck-Miner/README.md

 ### ▶ Run Core Scripts

-Choose and run the following files based on your needs:
+Choose and run the following files depending on what you need:

 - `MainBatch.py`: **Batch Simulation**.
 Input your card pool and target song to automatically generate decks and run batch simulations to find the **optimal deck for a single song**.
 - `MainSingle.py`: **Single Simulation**.
 Input a specific deck and target song to run a single simulation and output the detailed simulation process.